The top 6 archaeological sites to visit with your family in Greece

-This archaeological site at Delphi, the most famous oracle of the ancient Greek world, is definitely worth the 2 hour drive from Athens.
+This archaeological site at Delphi, the most famous oracle of the ancient Greek world, is definitely worth the 2-hour drive from Athens.
 Open any Greek mythology book and read about Pythia who was credited for her prophecies which were inspired by Apollo.
-Delphi was considered to be the ‘centre of the world’ in ancient times and it takes only a quick stroll around the ruins to understand why.
+Delphi was considered to be the ‘center of the world’ in ancient times and it takes only a quick stroll around the ruins to understand why.
 Delphi is the place where history and mythology fuse together and proof that what was once a glorious mythical place is very real.

 We recommend that you visit the museum before walking around the ruins as it explains very well everything you are about to see.

 Tip for the family photo: say ‘CHEESE’ as you stand beside the large bronze statue of the Charioteer of Delphi

 To visit the Archaeological site of Delphi with your family as part of a family guided tour click HERE